republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 ### Type

 The order type is an enumerated value.
+It is an 8-bit unsigned integer.

 **Values**